-You can find the LOA request form here, on the Registrar’s Forms page.
+You can find the LOA request form on the Registrar’s Forms page.

 If you are a graduate student at Northeastern and you know you will need to be away from your academic work for longer than three consecutive terms (including summer), then you need to file a Leave of Absence (LOA) request to avoid being inactivated.
 Please read this page carefully to make sure that we can process your request and you will be able to successfully return to your program.

 The support of your program is critical to successfully returning from a leave of absence to complete your program.
 Therefore, as soon as you know you will need to leave, meet with your program advisor to assess your current status in the program and to develop a plan for your return.
-This plan must take into account the 6 year rule, a policy which states that you cannot count coursework more than 6 years old towards your degree.
+This plan must take into account the six-year rule, a policy which states that you cannot count coursework more than six years old towards your degree.
 The clock does not stop during your LOA.
-You can read about the 6 year rule, and other graduate academic policies, here.
+Read about the six-year rule and other graduate academic policies.